-Dr. Vibe hosts a discussion with a group of black men on how black men are portrayed in movies.
+Dr. Vibe hosts a discussion in which a group of black men give their takes on LeBron James returning to Cleveland.

 Dr. Vibe hosts a discussion with a group of black men about All-American Michael Sam announcing that he is gay.